BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/LEGAL.md

 **Effective Date:** March 11, 2022

-**Last Revised:** March 5, 2024: Removed Netlify and moved to Github Pages for hosting.
+**Last Revised:** March 6, 2024: Removed Netlify and moved to Github Pages for hosting.
 Moved site behind CloudFlare free tier services to mitigate DDOS and malicious metered service exploitation, and updated CloudFlare verbiage accordingly.
 Added further clarification to Twitter/X statements.
 Added third-level headers to aid in searchability and ToC navigation.
-Moved Goatcounter to 3rd parties.
+Moved Goatcounter to 3rd parties and added a list of what information is collected on a page view event.

 ---